 - 1 small yellow onion

-- 2 tablespoons of herbs and seasonings (You can use something as simple at Montreal Steak Seasoning or try one of the homemade marinades in this post.)
+- 2 tbsp herbs and seasonings (You can use something as simple at Montreal Steak Seasoning)

 - 20 bamboo skewers